HelloThisIsFlo/Obey-The-Testing-Goat/scratchpad.md

 [x] Remove hardcoded URLs from `views.py`
 [x] Remove hardcoded URLs from `list.html` & `home.html`
 [x] Remove duplication of validation logic in views

+[ ] Spike: Passwordless
+  [ ] How to send email?
+  [ ] Generating and recognising unique tokens
+  [ ] How to authenticate someone in Django
+  [ ] What steps will the user have to go through?